-- 4 strategies that will change your approach to fraud detectionTechnology advances are giving financial institutions a better arsenal than ever for fraud detection.
-Take a look at four ways to turbocharge your defenses.
+- 4 strategies that will change your approach to fraud detectionTechnology advances are giving institutions a better arsenal than ever for fraud detection.
+Take a look at four fraud solutions to turbocharge your defenses.
+SAS NL

-- The online payment fraud stops hereBillions of dollars a year are lost to online payment fraud through channels that provide convenient – yet vulnerable – ways to shop and bank.
+- Online payment fraud stops hereBillions of dollars each year are lost to online payment fraud through channels that provide convenient – yet vulnerable – ways to shop and bank.
 See how to fight back and win with advanced analytics.

 Send SAS Insights straight to your inbox